 - Opportunities to obtain college credit through high school courses

 - Computer science and technology

-- A range of fine arts courses, including chorus, concert band, and a jazz ensemble
+- A range of fine arts courses, including chorus and concert band

 - More than 20 clubs, including a Student Council and a drama club

 APPR stands for Annual Professional Performance Review and it is the process by which teachers and principals are evaluated in New York State.
 The intent of APPR is to assist educators to improve the quality of instruction in schools and, in turn, to improve students’ performance and readiness for colleges and careers.
 District APPR plans must meet strict state guidelines and be negotiated with local unions.
 Under state guidelines, APPR takes into account classroom observations and student performance.
 Teachers and principals across New York ultimately receive an overall effectiveness rating every year.